 The Barolo vineyard zone covers the parishes of Castiglione Falletto, Serralunga d Alba and Barolo itself, and also spreads over into parts of Monforte d Alba, Novello, La Morra, Verduno, Grinzane Cavour, Diano d Alba, Cherasco and Roddi.
 The soils and mesoclimates vary slightly between these communes, creating subtle differences between the wines produced from their vineyards (although it must be remembered that the skills and preferences of the individual winemakers also has significant influence over these differences).

-The Piedmont wine region rests at the foot of the Alps in Northwestern Italy.
 There the village of Barolo resides along with the Barolo vineyard zone.
 This small sub-region has a variety of mesoclimates and rich soil that lends itself perfectly to the robust red Barolo wines that have gained favor among the world’s top wine connoisseurs.
+Nebbiolo Grapes

 While there are distinct differences between Barolo wines from the various parts of the region, they all retain characteristic Barolo qualities.